 - Provide workshops and wildflower walks through the Tennessee Native Plant Society, Tennessee Master Gardener Program, and the Nashville Chapter of Tennessee Wild Ones.

-- Continue to provide tours of the Hollister Herbarium for local school groups, classes at TTU, and the general public.
+- Continue to provide tours of the Hollister Herbarium for local school groups, classes at TN Tech, and the general public.

 HTTU Goal 4b.
 Foster collaborations with the scientific community and state and federal agencies.

 - Expand partnership with The Nature Conservancy to complete inventories on TNC lands in White, Jackson, and Putnam Counties.